 BHUSRI: We wanted to build Workday with people that would be with us for five, ten, fifteen years.
 And, we’re now 13 years old and I’m just very happy to see so many of the ten-year veterans still at Workday.
 A very high percentage of them are still here.
-We just did a town hall a couple of days ago and we’ve got tons of people who have been with us 10 years.
+We just did a town hall a couple of days ago and we’ve got tons of people who have been with us for 10 years.
 And that’s how you build a great company.

 HOFFMAN: So how did Aneel predict who would stay for 10 years?

-BHUSRI: We were looking for people that did not job hop.
+BHUSRI: We were looking for people that did not have a job hop.
 And you could look at a resume, you can tell if they’re the “shiny new penny” type that jumps from one op to another.
 We were looking at people that were going to be with us for seven, eight, nine, ten years.

 HOFFMAN: I think it’s important to note that Aneel’s specific criteria won’t be for everyone.
 In fact, he and I differ on some key points.
 He places a premium on consistency and loyalty, as measured through the years in a company.
 And that’s valid.